Get all your questions answered in our frequently asked questions below.

 Are the Texas McCombs MSTC info sessions live-streamed?

 Yes, all information sessions are available via live-stream.
-We're also happy to Skype one-on-one to connect at a time that is most convenient for your schedule.
+We're also happy to do a one-on-one Zoom call to connect at a time that is most convenient for your schedule.

 Is lodging included for Launch week?